 Focus is key.
 There’s nothing like getting home after a long night of shooting, only to find all your images are blurry!
 Make sure you are familiar with the focus on your lens as not all are the same.
 It helps to find the “infinity” spot on your lens during the day by aiming at a distant subject, then taking note of that spot for when you’re in the dark.

-Zizka recommends locating any tripping hazards and find a path you will take when it’s dark and you can’t see.
+Zizka recommends locating any tripping hazards and finding a path you will take when it’s dark and you can’t see.
 Also, make sure you have plenty of warm clothes and snacks with you to keep your energy up.
 You might be waiting hours for the show to start!

 Silhouette.
 During the autumn nights, landscape forms come out as silhouettes if there is no moon.
 Dark ground is bit challenging, but you can use it as an effect.